TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/SpikeInterface/README.txt

 fwrite(fid, SortingParameters, 'char');
 fclose(fid);

-After sorting was succsefull, the main script save the results as .npy files with the export_to_phy function (like the native Kilosort output) and additionally saves a SpikePositions.mat file saving the spike locations from the SpikeInterface analyzer object of your sorting.
+After sorting was successful, the main script saves the results as .npy files with the export_to_phy function (like the native Kilosort output) and additionally saves a SpikePositions.mat file saving the spike locations from the SpikeInterface analyzer object of your sorting.
 Here is an example code how to get this information in SpikeInterface:

 compute_dict = {
         .......